FluffyStuff/OpenRiichi/README.md

 If the installation build succeeded, you should be able to launch the application by running `OpenRiichi`.

-OpenRiichi requires the `Data` folder (found inside the `bin` folder) to be in the current working directory during runtime.
-By default OpenRiichi will change the working directory to the `OpenRiichi` subdirectory of the default data directory of the OS (usually `/usr/share/OpenRiichi`).
+OpenRiichi requires the `Data` folder (found inside the `bin` folder) to be in the one of the search directories.
+OpenRiichi will add the `OpenRiichi` subdirectory of the default data directory of the OS (usually `/usr/share/OpenRiichi`) to the search path, along with the the current working directory and the executable directory.
-This can be changed during runtime by running OpenRiichi with the `--working-directory some_alternative_directory` flag.
-Use `--working-directory .` to stay put in the current working directory.
+An additional search path can be added during runtime by running OpenRiichi with the `--search-directory some_custom_directory` flag.

 ## IDE